Reading Time: 6 minutes

-Macedonia, also known as the Former Yugoslavian Republic of Macedonia (FYROM), is not the same as the Macedonian region of Northern Greece.
-This independent country has a long history of winemaking dating back to the 13th century B.C.
-It sits in a magical area for viticulture; the country’s location is at the confluence of Mediterranean and Continental climates.
+Macedonia, the country, is not the same as the Macedonia region in Northern Greece.
+This independent country has a long history of winemaking dating back to the 13th century BC.
+It sits in a magical area for viticulture.
+The country’s location is at the confluence of Mediterranean and Continental climates.
 When Macedonia was part of the former Yugoslavia, it produced more than half of the Yugoslavian wine.
 Today, almost all of the production in Macedonia is dedicated to red wine.

-Macedonia was already on our checklist for the three-month tasting trip through the ex-Yugoslavian countries.
-We began the trip in Serbia, which is dominated by small wine producers, the opposite of Macedonia.
+Macedonia was on our checklist for the three-month tasting trip through the ex-Yugoslavian countries.
+We began the trip in Serbia, which is dominated by small wine producers—the opposite of Macedonia.
 Many Serbs still have the impression that most Macedonian wine is bulk, inexpensive, industrial wine.
-However, we made our way south with Macedonia in our sights and many Serb winemakers kept repeating, “you must try Chateau Kamnik.”
+However, when we started making our way south in Serbia, several Serbian winemakers said, “You must try Chateau Kamnik.”

-Most of the Macedonia’s wineries are huge—a medium-sized winery in the country pumps out 4.5 million liters (6 million .75L bottles) of wine per year.
+Most of Macedonia’s wineries are huge.
+A medium sized winery in the country pumps out 4.5 million liters (6 million bottles of 0.75L) of wine per year.
 The largest winery, Tikveś, produces 20 million liters of wine per year.
-Chateau Kamnik is nowhere near that range, it is considered a boutique winery producing under 100,000 liters per year – they are concerned with making high- quality wine.
-Chateau Kamnik is just outside of Skopje, nestled high on a hill overlooking the city.
+Chateau Kamnik is nowhere near that range.
+It is considered a boutique winery producing under 100,000 liters per year.
+They are concerned with making high- quality wine.
+Chateau Kamnik is just outside Skopje, nestled high on a hill overlooking the city.
 The property features the winery, a hotel, and a wonderful game meat restaurant named The Hunter’s Lodge Kamnik.
-The restaurant has a diverse range of meats from Hedgehog to Venison.
+The restaurant has a diverse range of meats from hedgehog to venison.
 We stayed one night on our own dime and enjoyed both the hotel and the restaurant, which serves many of Kamnik’s wines by the glass.